Morgiver/tk-charts/README.md

 7. Draw Bar dataset
 8. Build a widget that control the selection of data view type to choose between Line, Candle and Bar.

+#### Iteration notes:
+1. I changed the way to build Panels.
+Before full drawing in only one canvas, now the Chart is divided by three canvas : DataChartFrame, XScaleFrame, YScaleFrame

 ## Example image
 ![Example Image](images/example.png)